marryinweb3/ERC721-520/README.md

 new features:

-- 俩人：必须两个地址一起才可以 mint 出来 token
+- Two addresses: The two addresses must be together to mint the token
-- 俩证：一次会 mint 两个 token 出来：两证
+- Two certificates: two tokens will be mint at a time: two certificates
-- 不可重婚：一个地址只能同时与一个地址 mint，mint 之后不能再 mint ，需要调用 divorce （离婚），销毁二者 mint 出来的两个 token
+- No bigamy: An address can only be mint with one address at the same time.
+After mint, it cannot be mint again.
+You need to call divorce (divorce) to destroy the two tokens mint from the two.
-- 不能出轨：ERC721-520 token 不可 transfer，只能由 minter 持有
+- No derailment: ERC721-520 tokens cannot be transferred and can only be held by the minter
-- 离婚：ERC721-520 token 可以协商销毁，流程与 mint 类似，销毁后可以重新与其他地址铸造新的 token
+- Divorce: ERC721-520 tokens can be negotiated and destroyed.
+The process is similar to mint.
+After destruction, new tokens can be minted with other addresses.
-- 不限制性别：任何性别的人都可以结婚
+- No gender restrictions: anyone of any gender can get married

 new functions:

-- mint: 通过两个地址同时 mint 两个 token，分别分配给两个地址
+- mint: Mint two tokens at the same time through two addresses and assign them to two addresses respectively
-- 通过任何一个 token 都可以查询到两个 token 的具体信息
+- Through any token, you can query the specific information of the two tokens
-- 用户的结婚和离婚记录均记录在合约中，可查询
+- The user's marriage and divorce records are recorded in the contract, which can be queried
-- 校验：传入两个地址校验是否在登记状态
+- Check: Pass in two addresses to check whether they are in the registered state
-- 查询某个地址的婚姻记录
+- Look up the marriage records of an address

 ![line](https://user-images.githubusercontent.com/897401/171048003-7b7adb40-9f72-4bfc-84de-e948892bf7f9.png)